-Feature Description New in This Release Windows Server 200 LifeKeeper Single Server Protection for Windows Version 8.9.0 is the last version that will support Microsoft Windows Server 2008 R2 Enterprise and DataCenter Editions.
+Feature Description New in This Release l ifal/aanan Cara Upgrade included version of Java to OpenJDK 19.0.1.
+LifeKeeper Core Stop supporting Windows operating systems older than Server 2012 and Client 10.
+Bug Fixes New in Version 8.9.0 LifeKeeper Single Server Protection for Windows Version 8.9.0 is the last version that will support Microsoft Windows Server 2008 R2 Enterprise and DataCenter Editions.
 It is currently only supported in Azure.
 Any subsequent releases will not support an install or upgrade for Microsoft Windows Server 2008 R2.
-Bug Fixes New in Version 8.8.2 Life/Copper Core LifeKeeper Single Server Protection for Windows now supports Windows Server 2022 LifeKeeper Core LifeKeeper Single Server Protection for Windows now supports Windows 11 OS PostgreSQL Server LifeKeeper Single Server Protection for Windows now supports PostgreSQL 14.
+Bug Fixes New in Version 8.8.2 LifeKaaner Core LifeKeeper Single Server Protection for Windows now supports Windows Server 2022 LifeKeeper Core LifeKeeper Single Server Protection for Windows now supports Windows 11 OS PostgreSQL Server Recovery Kit LifeKeeper Single Server Protection for Windows now supports PostgreSQL 14.
 See the Support Matrix for supported configuration details.
-Recovery Kit LifeKeeper Single Server Protection for Windows now supports EnterpriseDB v14.
+LifeKeeper Single Server Protection for Windows now supports EnterpriseDB v14.
 See the Support Matrix for supported configuration details.
+Oracle Recovery LifeKeeper Single Server Protection for Windows now supports Oracle 21c

+Kit

+New in Version 8.8.1

+Bug Fixes

+New in Version 8.8.0

+Bug Fixes

-Oracle Recovery Kit LiteKeeper Single Server Protection for Windows now supports Oracle 21c New in Version 8.8.1 Bug Fixes New in Version 8.8.0 Bug Fixes New in Version 8.7.2 l ifelia anar Cara LifeKeeper Single Server Protection for Windows now supports and includes OpenJDK 15 LifeKeeper Core Support for VMware vSphere 7.0.
+New in Version 8.7.2

+LifeKeeper Core LifeKeeper Single Server Protection for Windows now supports and includes OpenJDK 15

+LileReeper Core Support for VMware vSphere 7.0.
 See the Support Matrix for supported configuration details.

 LifeKeeper Single Server Protection for Windows now supports PostgreSQL 13.
 See the Support Matrix for supported configuration details.

 PostgreSQL Recovery Kit LifeKeeper Single Server Protection for Windows now supports PostgreSQL 12.
 See the Support Matrix for supported configuration details.

 LifeKeeper Single Server Protection for Windows now supports EnterpriseDB v13.
 See the Support Matrix for supported configuration details.

-Oracle Recovery Kit Support for Oracle Pluggable Databases Bug Fixes
+Oracle Recovery Kit Support for Oracle Pluggable Databases

+Bug Fixes